UCSB-CMPTGCS20-S16/UCSB-CMPTGCS20-S16.github.io/_posts/2016-04-28-Homework-S16-Intro.markdown

 categories: hwk S16 CS20
 ---

 For various reasons, I'm experimenting with a new way of publishing homework assignments to the web.
 (See more on my reasons, below.)
+The new site is here: [https://UCSB-CMPTGCS20-S16.github.io](https://UCSB-CMPTGCS20-S16.github.io)

 H00 is still on the old Mediawiki site for now, but if all goes well, H01 and future homeworks will be published here.